Pankajarya1058/Employee-Managment-System/README.md

 ## Overview

-The Employee Management System is a web application that allows users to manage employee records, including adding, updating, and deleting employee details.
+The Employee Management System is a web application that allows admin to manage employee records, including adding, updating, and deleting employee details.
 The system is built with:

 **Frontend:** ReactJS